The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Municipal bonds are debt securities issued by local or state governments and are typically used to fund capital investments for infrastructure like roads and bridges.
 They’re basically like a loan to the government that pays interest until the balance is paid by the maturity date.

-The interest on municipal bonds is usually tax-free, making them a popular option.
+The interest on municipal bonds is usually exempt from federal taxes, making them a popular tax-free investment option.
 If you live in the state where the bond was issued, the interest may also be tax-exempt from local and state taxes.

-The minimum investment for a municipal bond is $5,000, with term lengths ranging from two years to 30 years.
+The minimum investment for a municipal bond is $5,000, with term lengths ranging from one year to 30 years.

 3. Roth IRA and Traditional IRA